AntonioTorres23/OpenGL_Notes/Bloom.md

 To implement a Gaussian blur filter we'd need a two-dimensional box of weights that we can obtain from a 2 dimensional Gaussian curve equation.
 The problem with this approach however is that it quickly becomes extremely heavy on performance.
 Take a blur kernel of 32 by 32 for example, this would require us to sample a texture a total of 1024 times for each fragment ($32 x 32 = 1024$).

 Luckily for us, the Gaussian equation has a very neat property that allows us to separate the two-dimensional equation into two smaller one-dimensional equations: one that describes the horizontal weights and the other that describes the vertical weights.
 We'd then first do a horizontal blur with the horizontal weights on the screen texture, and then on the resulting texture do a vertical blur.
-Due to this property the results are exactly the same, but this time saving us an incredible amount of performance as we'd now only have to do $32 + 32$ () samples compared to
+Due to this property the results are exactly the same, but this time saving us an incredible amount of performance as we'd now only have to do $32 + 32$ ($64$) samples compared to $1024$!
+This is known as **Two-Pass Gaussian Blur**.